iglaweb/Ferris-Wheel/README.md

 ## Overview

-Awesome Ferris Wheel!
+An Android Library used to implement an animated Ferris Wheel in android.

+- **API SDK 15+**
-- **Written in Kotlin with some optimizations**
+- **Written in Kotlin**
 - **Lightweight view with 1 drawable inside, uses canvas 2D drawing technique**

-- **API SDK 15+**
+## Sample Project

+For information : checkout [Sample App Code](https://github.com/iglaweb/Ferris-Wheel/tree/master/sample/) in repository.

+## Quick Setup

+### 1. Include library

 Use the built in Widget in your XML like this: